The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Conclusions

 The Angular Distribution of Pairwise Distances (ADPD) proves to be a powerful diagnostic for identifying such anisotropies.
 Unlike angle-averaged statistics such as the power spectrum $P(k)$ and the two-point correlation function $\xi(r)$, which are inherently insensitive to directional structure, the ADPD directly probes angular coherence at fixed spatial scales.
 In our simulations, we find that the angular variance $\sigma^2_\theta(r)$ derived from the ADPD systematically exceeds that of a Poisson distribution and reveals anisotropic features that persist across a wide range of scales and redshifts.

 These anisotropies are not merely transient or restricted to early times.
 Even when particles are displaced by more than the lattice spacing, the imprint of the initial configuration persists in the ADPD.
-This confirms that the anisotropic signature originates from the coupling of a structured (non-isotropic) pre-initial condition with an isotropic displacement field, producing a statistically anisotropic realization.
+This confirms that the anisotropic signature originates from the coupling of a structured (non-isotropic) pre-ICs with an isotropic displacement field, producing a statistically anisotropic realization.
 As such, these features should be interpreted as numerical artifacts, discreteness effects not present in the theoretical model, but capable of influencing the morphology and clustering properties of the evolved matter distribution.

-To demonstrate the impact of these artifacts, we compared two simulations: one with a small box ($L = 62.5$ Mpc$/h$, $N = 256^3$, $z_{\mathrm{IC}} = 9$) where the displacement amplitude exceeds the lattice spacing, and another with a large box ($L = 1000$ Mpc$/h$, $N = 1024^3$, $z_{\mathrm{IC}} = 49$) where it does not.
-In the latter case, the ADPD clearly retains the signature of the initial grid, indicating that spurious anisotropies persist when the particle initial displacement from the pre-initial position is insufficient to erase the lattice imprint.
+{ To demonstrate the impact of these artifacts, we compared two simulations: one with a small box ($L = 62.5$~Mpc$/h$, $N = 256^3$, $z_{\mathrm{IC}} = 49$) and another with a large box ($L = 1000$~Mpc$/h$, $N = 1024^3$, $z_{\mathrm{IC}} = 49$).
+In both cases, the amplitude of the initial displacement is smaller than the lattice spacing.
+As a result, the ADPD clearly retains the imprint of the underlying grid, indicating that spurious anisotropies persist when the particle displacements from their pre-initial positions are too small to effectively erase the lattice-induced anisotropy. }

 We have shown that the initial spurious anisotropies generated by the coupling of an isotropic displacement field with the non-isotropic lattice structure of the pre-initial particle distribution result in a complex angular pattern that is inherently anisotropic.
 The observed structure comprises multiple subcomponents with varying orientations and scales, which do not align with the symmetries of a perfect lattice but instead reflect a rich and irregular configuration.
 These anisotropies, introduced at the initial stage, persist throughout the simulation and are amplified by gravitational dynamics into filamentary structures that remain in the linear regime even at the present epoch.
 Since such features are not predicted by the theoretical model --- which assumes statistical isotropy --- they must be regarded as numerical artifacts arising from the discretization procedure.